sarunonline/General/g2g.md

+# Mail transfer from one Gmail account to another Gmail account (backup purpose)

-You can back up your emails from one Gmail account to another using a few different methods.
-Here are the steps for a couple of the most common methods:
+You can back up your emails from one Gmail account to another using the method described below:

 Method 1: Using Gmail Settings
 Enable POP in the Source Account: